MIT-SPARK/BUFFER-X/README.md

 git clone https://github.com/MIT-SPARK/BUFFER-X && cd BUFFER-X
 ```

-Setup your own virtual environment and install the required libraries.
-We preset some shellscripts as follows.
+Setup your **own virtual environment** (e.g., `conda create -n bufferx python=3.x` or setting your Nvidia Docker env.) and then install the required libraries.
+We present some shellscripts as follows.

 **\[Python 3.8, Pytorch 1.9.1, CUDA 11.1 on Ubuntu 22.04\]**